 Planting the vegetable garden

-Soils should not be prepared for planting when too wet or too dry.
+Do not prepare your soil for planting when it is too wet or too dry.
 If soil sticks to your shoes or shovel, it is too wet.
 Press a small amount of soil in your hand.
 When the moisture is right, the soil crumbles and breaks into small clumps.
 If it is too wet, it stays molded in a ball.

 Planting early crops